Management Policies & Systems

 Executive Officers regularly monitor the status of management of the systems.
 The divisions in charge of internal control monitor the status of design and management of internal control system and regulations.
 Also an internal whistle-blower system is developed and its details are reported to the Audit Committee members.

-Furthermore, the status of management of the system is audited by internal auditors, and the audit results are reported regularly to the Audit Committee via Executive Officers in charge of audit.
+Furthermore, the status of management of the system is audited by internal auditors, and the audit results are reported regularly to the Audit Committee via the Executive Officer or the Senior Executive Officer in charge of auditing.

 Upon receipt of the Governance Review Committee’s recommendation on improper quality control practices, the Board of Directors will deliberate again on the resolution, including whether or not the decision should be revised.